On this page

 - All tariffs on New Zealand forestry and forestry products were eliminated as part of CPTPP, including in Japan (New Zealand’s 4th-largest export market) and Viet Nam (New Zealand’s 9th-largest market).

-- All of New Zealand’s fish and fish products imported into Japan currently face tariffs.
-Ninety-nine percent of these will be eliminated within 11 years, and the remainder within 16 years.
+- All of New Zealand’s fish and fish products imported into Japan faced tariffs prior to CPTPP.
+Ninety-nine percent of these are being progressively eliminated over 11 years, and the remainder over 16 years.

-- All tariffs on New Zealand wine were eliminated, including immediate duty-free access to Canada (New Zealand’s 4th-largest wine market).
+- All tariffs on New Zealand wine were eliminated, including immediate duty-free access to Canada (New Zealand’s 54th-largest wine market).

-- Nearly all tariffs on New Zealand sheep meat were eliminated upon entry into force, including locking in preferential rates to Canada (New Zealand’s 7th-largest sheep meat market).
+- Nearly all tariffs on New Zealand sheep meat were eliminated upon entry into force, including locking in preferential rates to Canada (New Zealand’s 57th-largest sheep meat market).

-- All tariffs on New Zealand apples will be eliminated within 11 years.
-This will level the playing field with Australian apple exporters, who already enjoy preferential access into Japan.
+- All tariffs on New Zealand apples into Japan will be progressively eliminated over 11 years.

 - Tariffs on beef exports to Japan will reduce from 38.5 percent to 9 percent over 16 years, the best outcome Japan has given to any trade agreement partner.
-This would immediately remove Australian beef exporters’ current tariff advantage over New Zealand in the Japanese market.
+As of 1 January 2022, beef tariffs into Japan have already been reduced by over one-third.

 CPTPP includes useful improvements for New Zealand’s dairy exporters.
 They will benefit from an estimated NZ$85 million in overall tariff reductions through preferential access to new quotas into Japan, Canada and Mexico, in addition to tariff elimination on a number of products.